Configuration Guide

 Understanding Status & Failures

-LLview automatically calculates a _status for every data point:
+LLview automatically calculates a _status for every data point and uses this to generate the Status History sparkline (...-S-S-F-S-W) and count valid runs.

 NaN,None, or empty.

-How to report failures: To correctly track failed runs in the timeline, your benchmark workflow should generate a result file (e.g., CSV) even if the application crashes.
+How to report failures correctly: To ensure failures are tracked in the timeline, your benchmark workflow should generate a result file (e.g., CSV) even if the application crashes.

 - Correct Approach: Generate a CSV containing the input parameters (e.g., timestamp, compiler, nodes) but leave the performance metric columns empty.
-LLview will ingest this, detect the missing data, and mark the run as FAILED.
+LLview will ingest this, mark the run as FAILED, and visualize it as a gap in the graph.

 - Incorrect Approach: Generating no file at all.
-LLview cannot track what doesn't exist, so the "Last Status" will remain "Successful" (from the previous valid run).
+LLview cannot track what doesn't exist, so the "Last Status" will remain stale (showing the last successful run).

 The table Section (Aggregation)

-The metrics listed here will define the columns of the summary table on the Benchmark Detail Page.
+The metrics listed here will define the columns of the summary table on the Benchmark Page.

 - How it works: Each unique combination of values for these metrics generates one distinct, selectable row.